FuelLabs/sway-standards/docs/src/src-6-vault.md

 - This function MUST allow for depositing of the underlying asset in exchange for pro-rata shares of the vault.
 - This function MAY reject arbitrary assets based on implementation and MUST revert if unaccepted assets are forwarded.
 - This function MAY reject any arbitrary `receiver` based on implementation and MUST revert in the case of a blacklisted or non-whitelisted `receiver`.
-- This function MUST mint an asset representing the pro-rata share of the vault, with the SubId of the `sha256((underlying_asset, vault_sub_id))` digest, where `underlying_asset` is the AssetId of the deposited asset and the `vault_sub_id` is the id of the vault.
+- This function MUST mint an asset representing the pro-rata share of the vault, with the SubId of the `sha256((underlying_asset, vault_sub_id))` digest, where `underlying_asset` is the `AssetId` of the deposited asset and the `vault_sub_id` is the id of the vault.
 - This function MUST emit a `Deposit` log.
 - This function MUST return the amount of minted shares.

 #### `fn withdraw(receiver: Identity, underlying_asset: AssetId, vault_sub_id: SubId) -> u64`

-This function takes the `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` of the sub vault, as arguments and returns the amount of assets transferred to the `receiver`.
+This function takes the `receiver` Identity, the `underlying_asset` `AssetId`, and the `vault_sub_id` of the sub vault, as arguments and returns the amount of assets transferred to the `receiver`.

 - This function MUST allow for redeeming of the vault shares in exchange for a pro-rata amount of the underlying assets.
-- This function MUST revert if any AssetId other than the AssetId representing the underlying asset's shares for the given sub vault at `vault_sub_id` is forwarded. (i.e. transferred share's AssetId must be equal to `AssetId::new(ContractId::this(), sha256((underlying_asset, vault_sub_id))`)
+- This function MUST revert if any `AssetId` other than the `AssetId` representing the underlying asset's shares for the given sub vault at `vault_sub_id` is forwarded. (i.e. transferred share's `AssetId` must be equal to `AssetId::new(ContractId::this(), sha256((underlying_asset, vault_sub_id))`)
 - This function MUST burn the received shares.
 - This function MUST emit a `Withdraw` log.
 - This function MUST return amount of assets transferred to the receiver.

 #### `fn managed_assets(underlying_asset: AssetId, vault_sub_id: SubId) -> u64`

 This function returns the total assets under management by vault.
 Includes assets controlled by the vault but not directly possessed by vault.
-It takes the `underlying_asset` AssetId and the `vault_sub_id` of the sub vault as arguments and returns the total amount of assets of AssetId under management by vault.
+It takes the `underlying_asset` `AssetId` and the `vault_sub_id` of the sub vault as arguments and returns the total amount of assets of `AssetId` under management by vault.

-- This function MUST return total amount of assets of `underlying_asset` AssetId under management by vault.
+- This function MUST return total amount of assets of `underlying_asset` `AssetId` under management by vault.
-- This function MUST return 0 if there are no assets of `underlying_asset` AssetId under management by vault.
+- This function MUST return 0 if there are no assets of `underlying_asset` `AssetId` under management by vault.
 - This function MUST NOT revert under any circumstances.

 #### `fn max_depositable(receiver: Identity, underlying_asset: AssetId, vault_sub_id: SubId) -> Option<u64>`

 This is a helper function for getting the maximum amount of assets that can be deposited.
-It takes the hypothetical `receiver` Identity, the `underlying_asset` AssetId, and the `vault_sub_id` SubId of the sub vault as an arguments and returns the maximum amount of assets that can be deposited into the contract, for the given asset.
+It takes the hypothetical `receiver` `Identity`, the `underlying_asset` `AssetId`, and the `vault_sub_id` `SubId` of the sub vault as an arguments and returns the maximum amount of assets that can be deposited into the contract, for the given asset.

 - This function MUST return the maximum amount of assets that can be deposited into the contract, for the given `underlying_asset`, if the given `vault_sub_id` vault exists.
 - This function MUST return an `Some(amount)` if the given `vault_sub_id` vault exists.